It Takes All of Us

 The Bureau features a list of pre-approved speakers whose lives have been directly impacted by underage drinking tragedies.
 The speakers, who are both parents and children, share their tragic stories and discuss the real consequences of underage drinking.
 They are available to speak to any size group at your local venue, with their travel expenses and Talk it Out materials covered by the grant.

-For more information, contact Hope Walker at email@example.com.
+For more information, contact Jeff Strickland at email@example.com

 The BAT Mobile